-Are pool cars a more effective use of fleet assets?For your fleet
+Are pool cars a more effective use of business vehicles?For your fleet

 From ownership to access

-A global shift away from vehicle ownership is happening.
-There are a lot of factors underpinning this shift – such as increasing urban density and parking options, congestion, environmental concerns, rising fuel costs and the emergence of the gig economy, to name a few.
+The global shift away from vehicle ownership is accelerating.
+There are a lot of factors underpinning this shift – such as increasing urban density and parking options, congestion, environmental concerns, rising fuel costs and the growth of the gig economy.
 In particular, ride-sharing services are proving to be an economical and convenient alternative for many commuters.

 The improved convenience and lower cost benefits are not just confined to private vehicle use.

 Car-pooling systems have been the choice du jour for many in the not-for-profit and governmental sector for a number of years.
 While still needing a large fleet of vehicles to carry out their day-to-day operations, organisations like the Australian Red Cross have long-relied on the cost-efficiencies that car pools can deliver to stretch their funding dollars that little bit further.

 New forms of car-pooling are also being adopted within corporate culture around the world.
 In parts of Europe, the subscription model that powers the success of companies like Spotify, Netflix and sports streaming services is being applied to vehicle use as well.
-For example, in the UK, LeasePlan’s new Subscribe and Drive model is proving popular with small-to-medium enterprises while, in Australia, companies like Liftango are offering a viable alternative for corporate commuters.
+For example, companies like Liftango are starting to offer a viable alternative for corporate commuters.

 The case for car pooling